 5. Drink more water to stay “full”

-Water is essentially the “magic pill” everyone who’s seeking to lose weight are searching for.
+Water is essentially the “magic pill” everyone who’s seeking to lose weight is searching for.
 And to clarify, there isn’t a magic pill (that’s safe anyway) that will wipe all of your weight and stubborn fat away.

 But there is water.
 And water has zero calories, keeps you full which reduces your appetite, helps you stay hydrated, and also increases your metabolism.
 Get yourself a big watter jug to keep you accountable throught the day.

 6. Switch out simple carbs for complex carbs

 Similar to refined sugar vs natural sugar, the body metabolizes simple carbs way quicker which causes your insulin to spike and blood sugar to skyrocket (remember that’s a bad thing).
-Whereas, complex carbs helps you stay fuller longer and keeps your insulin levels steady.
+Whereas, complex carbs help you stay fuller longer and keeps your insulin levels steady.

 Some examples of complex carbs are sweet potatoes, brown rice, oatmeal, quinoa, beans and more.